sheldonhull/sheldonhull.hugo/content/blog/2013-05-22-view-computed-columns-in-database.md

 date: "2013-05-22T00:00:00Z"
 tags:
 - sql-server
-title: View computed columns in database
+title: "View computed columns in database"
+slug: "View computed columns in database"
 ---

 Snippet to quickly view computed column information.
 You can also view this by doing a "create table" script.
 This however, was a little cleaner to read and view for me.